admghaffar/2019173961-IMD311/README.md

 Assalamualaikum Sir Firdaus,

+My personal website can be found at https://admghaffar.github.io/mypersonalwebsite

-In order for Sir Firdaus to view the raw material, Sir may have to download and extract the ZIP file.
+In order for Sir Firdaus to view the source code material, Sir may have to download and extract the ZIP file.
 I am apologize if it causes inconvenience to Sir.

 In the ZIP files, there have a complete personal website files which I have working in making this IMD311 individual website project.